Davincible/chromedp-undetected/README.md

 // and loads in the cookies into the browser. func LoadCookiesFromFile(path string) chromedp.ActionFunc

+// SaveCookies extracts the cookies from the current URL and appends them to
+// provided array.
+func SaveCookies(cookies *[]Cookie) chromedp.ActionFunc

+// SaveCookiesTo extracts the cookies from the current page and saves them
+// as JSON to the provided path. func SaveCookiesTo(path string) chromedp.ActionFunc

 // RunCommand runs any Chrome Dev Tools command, with any params.
 //
 // In contrast to the native method of chromedp, with this method you can